RedisJSON/RedisJSON/docs/commands/json.merge.md

 ## Examples

-The JSON.MERGE provide 4 different behaviours to merge changes on a given key: create unexistent path, update an existing path with a new value, delete a existing path and/or replace an array with a new array
+The JSON.MERGE provide four different behaviours to merge changes on a given key: create unexistent path, update an existing path with a new value, delete a existing path or replace an array with a new array

 <details open>
 <summary><b>Create a unexistent path-value</b></summary>

 {{< highlight bash >}}
-127.0.0.1:6379> JSON.SET doc $ '{"a":2}'
+redis> JSON.SET doc $ '{"a":2}'
 OK
-127.0.0.1:6379> JSON.MERGE doc $.b '8'
+redis> JSON.MERGE doc $.b '8'
 OK
-127.0.0.1:6379> JSON.GET doc $
+redis> JSON.GET doc $
 "[{\"a\":2,\"b\":8}]"
 {{< / highlight >}}